-Mike Sedler, M.S.W., brings over 35 years of educational experience as an administrator, social worker, behavior specialist and teacher to each of his classes.
+Mike Sedler, M.S.W., D. Min., brings over 40 year of educational experience as a special education director, social worker, behavior specialist and teacher to each of his classes.
 He provides consultation and seminars throughout the United States and Canada for schools, agencies and businesses.
 He has a graduate degree in Social Work, a Doctoral degree in Ministry, a Counseling license, as well as his teaching certification.
+Mike has worked with children of all ages, specifically with children exhibiting behavioral challenges, mental health concerns, and characteristics of Autism Spectrum Disorder.
+In addition, he taught general education classes in the elementary school and middle school arenas.
 All of Mike's classes are practical and "field tested" in schools and classrooms.
 Educators have found success in implementing Mike's clear and concise approaches.
 All of his course material may be immediately implemented into a school or a home.

-Group Collaboration: You may work collaboratively and submit joint assignments on all but the Integration Paper portion (and other designated assignments) which must be individually authored and submitted.
+NOTES: You may work collaboratively and submit joint assignments on all but the Integration